Carlill History, Family Crest & Coats of Arms

 Slightly further to the north in Scotland, "the first of the name who appears in Scotland is Odard de Carlyle, who witnessed a charter by Uchtred, son of Fergus, lord of Galloway, to the Hospital of St. Peter at York between 1158-1164.
 He appears to have also held the land of Hoddam as he is described as Odard de Hodelme.
 Evdone de Karleolo or Eudo de Karliol, c.
 1207, was witness to a charter by Eustace de Vescy of 20l. per annum out of the mill of Sprouiston to the Abbey of Kelso."

-Important Dates for the Carlill family
+Early History of the Carlill family

 This web page shows only a small excerpt of our Carlill research.
 Another 152 words (11 lines of text) covering the years 1500, 1795, 1881, 1551, 1593, 1629, 1664, 1622, 1680, 1691, 1682 and are included under the topic Early Carlill History in all our PDF Extended History products and printed products wherever possible.